 What do I need to know about SPD Server installation?
-How long will it take?
+How long does it take?

 The SPD Server install is quick and easy to do.
-The hard copy installation instructions and shell scripts that are included on the install media will guide you through the installation process.
+The hard-copy installation instructions and shell scripts that are included on the installation media guides you through the installation process.
 Installation and verification take less than an hour.
 You might need additional time if you have several SAS client platforms to update.